Three recipes — unit test, integration test, architecture rule. Each is copy-paste-ready and follows the conventions the rest of the kit uses.

 - Unit tests — conventions and assertion style.

-- Integration tests — fixtures and authenticated clients.
+- Integration tests — the harness and authenticated clients.

 - Architecture tests — the rule families that ship.